What Does a Supervisor Do?

 Learn About the Salary, Required Skills, & More

-A supervisor is responsible for the day-to-day performance of a small group.
-It may be a team, a department or a shift.
-Typically the supervisor has experience in what the group does and has earned the position based on management's belief that he/she is capable of guiding the team.
+The title of "supervisor" is typically applied to a first-line or lower-level managerial role, often in industrial or administrative settings.
+Supervisors are responsible for the day-to-day performance of a small group, either a team, a department, or a shift.
+Supervisors typically have experience in the group's purpose or goal and have earned the position based on management's belief that they're capable of guiding the team.

 Common supervisory tasks include:

 - Helping the team understand performance targets and goals

 - Training or ensuring that workers are properly trained for their specific roles

 - Sharing company updates, financial results, and new objectives with team members